 In addition to TSB Circular 172 of 29 May 2019, please find herewith information pertaining to a change in the paragraph below:

-5 The ITU-T SG5RG-AFR and SG20RG-AFR meetings will be restricted to delegates and representatives from Member States, Sector Members and Associates of ITU-T Study Group 5 and ITU-T Study Group 20 in the African and Arab regions respectively, in conformity with clause 2.3.3 of WTSA Resolution 1 (Rev. Hammamet, 2016).
+5 The ITU-T SG5RG-AFR and SG20RG-AFR meetings will be restricted to delegates and representatives from Member States, Sector Members and Associates of ITU-T Study Group 5 and ITU-T Study Group 20 in the African region, in conformity with clause 2.3.3 of WTSA Resolution 1 (Rev. Hammamet, 2016).

 I wish you a productive and enjoyable 1st Digital African Week.